 Once the Instant Pot beeps multiple times, open the lid and use a kitchen thermometer to ensure the milk's temperature is 180°F.

 Remove the inner pot and place in a clean sink filled with ice water.
-Let the pot sit for about 10-15 minutes until the temperature reaches 110-114°F. Remove any "skin" that forms on the surface as it cools.
+Let the pot sit for about 5 minutes or until the temperature reaches 110-114°F. Remove any "skin" that forms on the surface as it cools.

 Place the inner pot back into the Instant Pot.
 Click the "Yogurt" button until the red light hovers above "Normal."
-Use the +/- buttons to adjust the timer to 12 hours.
+Use the +/- buttons to adjust the timer to the desired duration.
+I usually set it between 10-12 hours.

 After the yogurt is done incubating, remove the lid.
 The yogurt should look thick and wiggle a bit like Jello.
-Remove the inner pot, cover with aluminum foil, and chill in the fridge for 4-6 hours until it is fully set.
+Remove the inner pot, cover with a silicone lid or aluminum foil, and chill in the fridge for 6-8 hours or until it is fully set.